huang-pei-mei/jm-proxy/README.md

 Our page is a replica of Audible's product pages.
 It:

-Has 100 books with information stored in different databases (Mysql and Mongo)
+* Has 100 books with information stored in different databases (Mysql  and Mongo)

-Has book data that is always associated with a certain book id
+* Has book data that is always associated with a certain book id

-Plays audio of the book when you click on the book cover icon
+* Plays audio of the book when you click on the book cover icon

-Is hosted on AWS EC2 instances and S3 buckets
+* Is hosted on AWS EC2 instances and S3 buckets

-Produce Page Live Demos and Screenshots
+Product Page Live Demos and Screenshots Below

 #### Title Bar
 <br />